singularityhacker/Content/singularity-hacker-book/knowing-the-future.md

 Quality and the spread of the algorithmic method: Formal methods for design, testing, business models (growth hacking)

 Pure mathematical models of systems gain ground FRP & Graph Theory descriptions

+> "We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run." - Amara's Law